DrGLDavidson/w-song-titles/README.md

 - **Review `versionComparison`** to see whether version detection aligns with archivist records.

 The script’s output is a *starting point* for correction, not a final authoritative list.
-It fails on version numbers where numerical values are in the song title itself.
-It also returned "Ad" as the final song title for "Adventure".
-Could be tweaked in the script, or just manually edited.
+For example, ot fails on version numbers where numerical values are in the song title itself.
+Such returns could be tweaked in the script, or just manually edited.

 ---